Natural and Human Causes of Climate change. Natural Causes of Climate Change PDF. Major Human Causes of Climate Change PDF

 1. Burning Fossil Fuels

 Fossil fuel burning is the most crucial human cause that enhances the temperature on the Planet.
 Fossil fuels contain many carbon and hydrogen gases beneath the Earth’s crust.
 They are made from decomposing animals and plants.
 The most common examples of fossil fuels are natural gas, bitumen, oil, coal, tar sands, and petroleum.
 People burn fossil fuels to generate energy for electricity and transportation.
 Fossil fuels release greenhouse gases, including carbon dioxide (CO2), that trap heat in the atmosphere.
 So, burning fossil fuels is a catastrophic cause of global warming.
 They are the source of 80% of Earth’s energy that is not renewable.
 The Earth’s average temperature has risen around 1 degree Celsius and sea level.
 As a result, people experience scorching weather in summer.
-It is also caused to biodiversity destruction, plant and animal extinction, and worsening health conditions of people globally.
+It is also caused to biodiversity destruction, plant and animal extinction, and global health conditions.

 Deforestation is another human cause of environmental change on the Planet that occurs to people’s activities.
 People are directly associated with deforestation, which affects biodiversity and the ecosystem on the Earth.
 Deforestation means cutting the forest areas by humans.
 People cut trees in the forest for urbanization, crop cultivation, and mining factors.
 Since 1960, deforestation has reduced the forest areas on the Earth excessively, which contributes to changing the atmosphere.
 According to the oxygen cycle, people inhale oxygen and exhale the carbon dioxide that trees consume.
 On the other hand, trees receive carbon dioxide and release oxygen for the respiration process.